deeptools/deepTools/docs/content/tools/plotCorrelation.rst

 Examples
 ^^^^^^^^^^^

-In the following example, a correlation analysis is performed based on the coverage file computed by :doc:`multiBamCoverage` or :doc:`multiBigwigSummary` for our test ENCODE ChIP-Seq datasets.
+In the following example, a correlation analysis is performed based on the coverage file computed by :doc:`multiBamSummary` or :doc:`multiBigwigSummary` for our test ENCODE ChIP-Seq datasets.

 **Scatterplot**